 - Residential repair technician

 - Commercial refrigeration technician

 - Energy auditor

 - Controller

-- Refrigeration and maintenance technician in manufacturing or industrial plants and hospitals

-AUTOMOTIVE SERVICE TECHNOLOG
+AUTOMOTIVE SERVICE TECHNOLOGY

 UACCM's Automotive Service Technology program covers the operation, maintenance, and repair of the modern vehicle.
 Students will learn to troubleshoot issues accurately using high-tech diagnostic equipment on a diverse fleet of vehicles.
 Students will receive classroom instruction that complements the hands-on training assignments that are completed in the shop.
 Reading, basic math, and computer skills are essential to success since auto repair requires such precision.
 Major tools needed for this program are provided.
 Throughout the program, students have the ability to earn industry-recognized certifications.